Subject: Sexual Violence Prevention and Response

 Case files will be maintained by the SHARE Advisor and will be destroyed five years after the most recent activity in relation to the file.
 However, records concerning the numbers and types of cases and the resolution of cases can be kept after five years provided these records do not contain personal identifiers.

 The SHARE Advisor will maintain annual statistics on reported incidents of sexual violence on campus for the purposes of community education and any legislated reporting that may be required.
-This data would not include any information that would identify any community member.
+This data will never include any information that would identify any member of the Mount Allison community.

 This policy and associated procedures will be consistent with current best practices across Canada.
-To maintain this policy’s currency and relevance, and after an initial review one year from the date of its approval, this policy will be reviewed every 4 years, or more frequently when relevant social, resource, or legal changes otherwise warrant an update.
+To maintain this policy’s currency and relevance, this policy will be reviewed every 4 years, or more frequently when relevant social, resource, or legal changes otherwise warrant an update.
 The Vice-President International and Student Affairs will initiate review of the policy.
+Feedback or questions about this policy may be sent to SHARE@mta.ca

 Mount Allison wishes to acknowledge the following, whose related expertise, policies, and procedures provided background and a foundation in best practices that assisted in the development of this policy: